-Decisions concerning the remuneration of the Supervisory Board and its committees, if any, are made by the General Meeting.
+Decisions concerning the remuneration of the members of Board of Directors, committees of the Board of Directors, Supervisory Board and its committees, if any, are made by the General Meeting.
 Proposals for the remuneration of the Supervisory Board are prepared by the Nomination Committee of the Supervisory Board.
-The General Meeting, or the Board of Directors pursuant to an authorisation from the General Meeting, also decides on any distribution of shares, options or other special rights entitling to shares as part of remuneration.
+The Annual General Meeting, or the Board of Directors pursuant to an authorisation from the General Meeting, also decides on any distribution of shares, options or other special rights entitling to shares as part of remuneration.